reactioncommerce/reaction-docs/public-docs/graphql-developing.md

 ## Where Resolvers are Defined

-All resolvers live in `/imports/plugins/core/graphql/server/no-meteor/resolvers`.
-The top folders in here follow the same namespace breakdown as in the `schemas` folder.
-So if you add a query or mutation to `schemas/account.graphql`, then the resolver for it will go in `resolvers/account`.

-Within the namespace folders, there is an `index.js` file and any number of folders or files that are named identically to the schema types they resolve.
+Every plugin that extends the GraphQL schema should also have a `server/no-meteor/resolvers` folder, which should have an `index.js` file in which the default export is the full `resolvers` object.
+This object should be built by importing other files and folders in that directory, such that the folder and file tree looks the same as the `resolvers` object tree.

 For example, there are typically folders named `Mutation` and `Query`.
-In the `account` folder there is also an `Account` folder, where resolvers for that type live.
+In the `accounts` plugin there is also an `Account` folder, where resolvers for that type live.
 You may choose either folders or single files, depending on how many resolvers there are and how complex they are.

-The important thing is that the `index.js` file in the namespace folder must `export default` an object with the proper resolver tree structure.
-This object is deep merged with all the objects exported by all the other namespace folders, and the result is the full resolver function tree.
+The `resolvers` object for each plugin is deep merged with all the `resolvers` exported by all the other plugins, and the result is the full resolver function tree.

 ## Resolver Mutations and Queries vs. Plugin Mutations and Queries

 The path a GraphQL query or mutation takes is first to a resolver function, which then calls a query or mutation function provided by one of the plugins.
 It’s important to understand what happens in each.

 The resolver function:
-- Lives in `/imports/plugins/core/graphql/server/no-meteor/resolvers`
+- Lives in `server/no-meteor/resolvers` in a plugin folder
 - Returns a Promise (is async)
 - Transforms IDs (see “IDs in GraphQL”) and data structures (where they don’t match internal data structures)
 - May pull things from the GraphQL context to pass to the plugin function
-- May throw a `Meteor.Error` if anything goes wrong
+- May throw a `ReactionError` if anything goes wrong
 - Includes `clientMutationId` in the response (for mutations only)

 The plugin function:
+- Lives in `server/no-meteor/queries` or `server/no-meteor/mutations` in a plugin folder
-- Is available on the GraphQL context in `context.queries` or `context.mutations`
+- Is available on the GraphQL context in `context.queries` or `context.mutations`, and as such can be called by code elsewhere in the app
 - Returns a Promise (is async)
 - Does all permission checks
-- May throw a `Meteor.Error` if anything goes wrong
+- May throw a `ReactionError` if anything goes wrong
 - Performs the actual database mutations or queries

 Note that while we are transitioning off Meteor, some Meteor methods may wrap the same plugin query and mutation functions.